davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Requires that additional resources
 	- Result in performance improvement
 	- Did not require undue effort to add
+	- Did not disrupt operations
+- The system must be design to scale

+## Assessing Scalability
+- Ability to address more requests is often part of the **performance assessment**
+- Assessing scalability directly measures impact of adding or removing resources.  Response measures reflect: ▪ Changes to performance. ▪ Changes to availability. ▪ Load assigned to existing and new resources.

 [[MEI/Qualidade de Software/Aula 3]]